provos/parallax-maker/README.md

 # 3D Export

 The tool also supports generating a glTF2.0 scene file that an be easily imported into 3D apps like Blender.
-FYI, when importing into Blender, you need to set the materials to *Alpha Blend*.
-By default, it's set to *Alpha Clip*.

 ![Blender Scene View](example/blender_view.png)